asterics/FLipMouse/README.md

 # The DIY construction kit

-The official FlipMouse DIY kit is available for purchase via https://hackerspaceshop.com/products/flipmouse-diy-kit.
+The official FlipMouse DIY kit is available for purchase via https://asterics-foundation.org.
 We provide a [Construction Manual](https://github.com/asterics/FLipMouse/blob/master/ConstructionKit/ConstructionManual.pdf) which shows how to assemble the kit.
 In case you want to buy the components from other sources, a full part list is available in folder [Hardware](https://github.com/asterics/FLipMouse/tree/master/Hardware).
 There are different options for the enclosure: a laser-cut acrylic case (which is delivered in the DIY kit) and various 3d-printed variants.
 The desing files for enclosures can be found in folder [Hardware/case-design](https://github.com/asterics/FLipMouse/tree/master/Hardware/case-design).
-The PCB designs (schematic and layout) have been made with EagleCAD/KiCad and are available in folder [Hardware/PCB-design](https://github.com/asterics/FLipMouse/tree/master/Hardware/PCB-design)
+The PCB designs (schematic and layout) have been made with KiCad and are available in folder [Hardware/PCB-design](https://github.com/asterics/FLipMouse/tree/master/Hardware/PCB-design)

 # Support us
 If you want to support the development of FLipMouse you're very welcome to donate to the AsTeRICS Foundation: